Key takeaways:

 Decreasing inflammation through targeting TNF-alpha with supplements may help.

-Rosmarinic acid (found in rosemary, basil, holy basil, lemon balm, and perilla oil) is a natural TNF-alpha inhibitor.[ref]
-In addition to adding herbs to your food, holy basil can be found in a tea (called Tulsi tea) or as a supplement.
+Found in rosemary, basil, holy basil, lemon balm, and perilla oil, rosmarinic acid is a natural TNF-alpha inhibitor.[ref]
+Consider using rosemary essential oil, but be sure to dilute it in a carrier oil so that it isn’t irritating.
+Holy basil can be found in a tea (called Tulsi tea) or as a supplement.

 Curcumin is another natural TNF-alpha inhibitor.[ref]
-Turmeric is a spice that is a good source of curcumin in the diet; curcumin supplements are also available and may be easier to take daily.
+Turmeric is a good source of curcumin in the diet, but it is hard to get enough this way to make a difference.
+Curcumin supplements are also available and may be easier to take daily.

 Natural MMP1 inhibitors: